Changissnz/nu_merchant_principal/README.md

-open framework as free when all participants are subject to the same rules and each participant has equal access to the input controllers does produce a misconception that could only be unlearned through the errors of the trial.
+open framework as free when all participants are subject to the same rules and each participant has equal access to the input controllers does produce a misconception that can only be unlearned through the errors of the trial.
-To add more technicality to the mix, if each participant is subject to the same rules of the open framework but some of them are additionally subject to differing mechanisms of capacities and qualities, then there is already the question of how far free use really goes.
+To add more technicality to the mix, if each participant is subject to the same rules of the open framework, but some of them are additionally subject to differing mechanisms of capacities and qualities, then there is already the question of how far free use really goes.
 So free use may